olilarkin/pMix2/README.md

 **VST3 SDK**

-The VST 3 SDK is now included as three git submodules
+The VST 3 SDK is now included as three git submodules.
+You will need to use ```git submodule update``` to check out the submodules.

 **JUCE_FAUSTLLVM Module Dependencies**